cOpEtriNe/Katware/README.md

 * Added New Credits to the people who helped me create KATWare.
 * Added Chat Spam (Go and Advertise!)
 * Added A Button To Open The LegacyUI With the latest update.
-* Added Print Mouse Position (to combat the spam in console, if you have even looked in console before in this game.
-Its a complete mess.)
+* Added Print Mouse Position (see what the position is)
 * Added Knife Bot (Broken)
 * Added a keybind to open and close the script (insert)
 * Changed The Background Colour So Its Not Completely Black